Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Decomposition and Identification

 \subsection{The Setting}

-Assume we observe independent data $(Y_i,D_i,T_i,X_i)$ for $i=1,\dots,n$. $Y_i$ denotes the outcome of interest, $D_i \in \{0,1\}$ is the analyzed binary indicator, $T_i \in \mathcal{T} = \{0,1,\dots,J\}$ indicates the effective treatment\footnote{In the following the term ``treatment'' refers to effective treatment if not stated differently.}, and $X_i$ contains confounding variables.
+Assume we observe independent data $(Y_i,D_i,T_i,X_i)$ for $i=1,\dots,n$. $Y_i$ denotes the outcome of interest, $D_i \in \{0,1\}$ is the analyzed binary indicator, $T_i \in \mathcal{T} = \{0,1,\dots,J\}$ indicates the effective treatment\footnote{Note that \citeA{Manski2013IdentificationInteractions} also uses the term ``effective treatments'' in the context of interference.
+Like in our setting, it describes the treatments that create variation in potential outcomes.
+In the following the term ``treatment'' refers to effective treatment if not stated differently.}, and $X_i$ contains confounding variables.
 We consider settings that are characterized by two features: (i) Not $D_i$, but the effective treatment $T_i$ has a direct influence on the outcome creating potential outcomes $Y_i(t)$ for each $t \in \mathcal{T}$.
 Thus, we assume SUTVA with respect to the effective treatment such that $Y_i = \sum_t \mathbbm{1}(T_i =t) Y_i(t)$. (ii) Conditional on $T_i$, the binary indicator $D_i$ is deterministic, i.e.~it perfectly separates the support $\mathcal{T}$.
-We use directed acyclic graphs (DAGs) \cite<see e.g.>{Pearl1995CausalResearch} to outline our main scenarios in this setting.
+We use directed acyclic graphs \cite<DAGs, see e.g.>{Pearl1995CausalResearch} to outline our main scenarios:

-Figure \ref{fig_DAG_expost1} outlines the causal structure of \textit{Scenario 1} where the binary indicator variable $D_i$ is the result of an ex-post aggregation and not structurally related to the outcome.
+Figure \ref{fig_DAG_expost1} outlines the causal structure of \textit{Scenario 1} where the binary indicator variable $D_i$ is the result of an ex-post aggregation and not directly related to the outcome in a structural sense.
 In practice, this aggregation is often conducted after the outcome realizes, which makes it unlikely for $D_i$ to affect $Y_i$ directly.
 This is indicated by a missing arrow from $D_i$ to $Y_i$.
-However, as $T_i$ is ancestor of both binarized indicator $D_i$ and outcome $Y_i$, they are not statistically independent of each other even conditional on $X_i$.
-For example, a statistical relationship between birth weight ($Y_i$) and smoking ($D_i$) as an aggregate of the consumed dose of cigarettes ($T_i$) can be derived from observational data.
-Conditional on the number of cigarettes, however, smoking is deterministic and no association remains.

 The DAG in Figure \ref{fig_DAG_exante1} depicts the causal structure of \textit{Scenario 2} where a randomized binary treatment $D_i$ precedes the confounded allocation of treatment versions $T_i$.
 Here, $D_i$ is not an ex-post variable with regards to $Y_i$. $Y_i$ and $D_i$ are associated as the latter determines which treatment versions are available, but has no direct effect beyond that.
 Its effect is completely mediated through the treatment versions $T_i$.
-For example, this implies that any association between $D_i$ being access to a training program (yes/no) on earnings $Y_i$ would disappear if we would condition on all training types including no training access ($T_i$).